-- 1. The Union may designate 2 shift representatives for each of the 3 24 hour shifts (Shift A, Shift B, and Shift C) and 1 for the day shift with the understanding that the Union will make every effort to ensure that the shift representative works on the shift represented and shall notify the Fire Chief of such designations.
+- 1. The Union may designate one (1) 493 Executive Director, three (3) 493 Directors, and four (4) Union Representatives to represent members of our unit when appropriate.
+The Phoenix Chapter President shall notify the Fire Chief of these designations.
 There shall be no obligation on the Department to change or adjust normal departmental scheduling or assignments of personnel as a result of such designations. - 2.
 Union representatives may attend mutually scheduled grievance, investigative, and disciplinary meetings and hearings with department representatives during duty hours by using the Bank of Donated Leave.
 Time spent during duty hours for any other union activity, such as gathering information, interviewing the grievant or witnesses, attending a union meeting, or preparing a presentation shall also be charged against the Bank of Donated Leave as described in Article 5, Section 5-5. - I. Union members may be authorized in advance in writing to engage in Union related activities during duty hours on a non-paid basis by the Fire Chief at such time and in such instances when in the discretion of the Chief such will not in any manner interfere with the efficient and economical operations of the Department nor adversely impact the level of Fire Fighting services or support services. - J. There shall be no use of official time for Union-related activities except as expressly authorized under Section 1-3E of Article 1.
 The Department shall maintain procedures to administer and control use of official time in conformity with the provisions of this Section. - K. Upon the Union's filing of a Third Party Data Sharing Agreement with the Labor Relations Division, the City shall furnish to the Union on request, at actual cost, a listing of Union members on City payroll deduction in July and January during the term of this agreement indicating name, mailing address, and job assignment.
+The City will also provide a monthly list of employees added that month to Unit 5.